lfonsecac/dbt-certification-project/docs/challenges/16_add_tags/16_add_tags.md

 ## Task: Add `selectors.yml` to your project

-To solve the issue on the previous task about `static` and `daily` tags you're going to create a `selectors.yml` on the root folder of your dbt project with this selector:
+To solve the issue on the previous task about `static` and `daily` tags you're going to create a `selectors.yml` file on the root folder of your dbt project with this selector:

 - name: static_staging_models
 - description: "Staging models with static data, not being updated."
 - definition: select models with `tag:static` and exclude `tag:daily`

+Try to use these 4 different approaches to achieve the desired result:
+- Use `union` operator and `CLI-style` definition
+- Use `union` operator and `Key-value` definition
+- Use `union` operator and `Full YAML` definition
+- Use `Full YAML` definition without `union`

-Try it out by running `dbt run --selector static_staging_models`
+Try it out by running `dbt run --selector static_staging_models`.

 ---